BMVAK/coursera/README.md

 # CMRIT-suggested-course-answers
-it consists answers or demos for the below courses </br>
+it consists answers for the below courses </br>

 coueses:</br>
 1.C for Everyone: Structured Programming</br>